Cultural and Social Anthropology - Master's Degree Programme

 The studies offer skills that are valuable in the labor market, enabling graduates to work in research—both in specialized research companies and in analytical positions within businesses or institutions.
 Since the program develops not only subject-specific expertise but also general skills in work organization, leadership, systematic thinking, and writing, these competencies are useful in a wide variety of professional settings.

-1. Version 1 of previous education: first-cycle higher education or second-cycle higher education*, or equivalent higher education in social sciences or humanities.
+– First-cycle higher education* first-cycle higher education or second-cycle higher education*, or equivalent higher education in social sciences or humanities;

 *Bachelor’s degree or a diploma proving equivalent level of education